BillGriffin98/Web-Scraping-Project/README.md

 ## Overview

 Westminster Abbey is a historic place with many notable burials.
 This project aims to collect data on individuals buried there, such as their birth years and Wikipedia links.
-The collected data, including the count of hyperlinks in their Wikipedia articles, can be useful for historical analysis, genealogy research, or simply for exploring the history of Westminster Abbey's inhabitants.
-The count of hyperlinks serves as a heuristic to assess the 'noteworthiness' of the individual, providing an additional dimension for analysis.
+The collected data, including the number of hyperlinks in their Wikipedia articles, can be useful for historical analysis, genealogy research, or simply for exploring the history of Westminster Abbey's inhabitants.
+The number of hyperlinks serves as a heuristic to assess the 'noteworthiness' of the individual, providing an additional dimension for analysis.

 ## Technologies Used